serverless/serverless/docs/v0-v1-comparison.md

 # Comparison between 0.x and 1.x of Serverless

 After the 0.5.6 release of Serverless we sat down with many contributors and users of the Framework to discuss the next steps to improve Serverless.
-Those discussions lead to our decision to completely reimplement Serverless.
+Those discussions lead to our decision to completely rewrite Serverless.
 The configuration is in no way backwards compatible and can basically be seen as a completely new tool.

-We've decided to make this step so in the future we have a stronger base to work from and make sure we don't have to do major braking changes like this anymore.
+We've decided to make this step so in the future we have a stronger base to work from and make sure we don't have to do major breaking changes like this anymore.

-Lets dig into the main differences between 0.x and 1.x to give you an idea how to start migrating your services.
+Let's dig into the main differences between 0.x and 1.x to give you an idea how to start migrating your services.
 In general we've seen teams move from 0.x to 1.x in a relatively short amount of time, if you have any questions regarding the move please let us know in [our Forum](http://forum.serverless.com) or create [Issues in Github](https://github.com/serverless/serverless/issues).

 ## Main differences between 0.x and 1.x

-As 1.x is a complete reimplementation without backwards compatibility pretty much everything is different, the following feature are the most important ones to give you an understanding of where Serverless is moving.
+As 1.x is a complete reimplementation without backwards compatibility pretty much everything is different.
+The following features are the most important ones to give you an understanding of where Serverless is moving.

 ### Central configuration file